wghglory/gitbook/Interview/nodejs_interview.md

 ### What's the event loop?

 Node.js runs using a single thread. when you call sync functions, they will be pushed into call stack, and execute on javascript runtime.
-When calling async functions like setTimeout, it won't be execute on call stack immediately, brower webapi will execute it, and when it finishes, the result will be pushed to task queue.
+When calling async functions like setTimeout, it won't be execute on call stack immediately, browser webapi will execute it, and when it finishes, the result will be pushed to task queue.
 Event loop will check the status of call stack and task queue.
 When all sync functions on call stack are done, Event loop will send results on task queue to call stack and show results.

 Every I/O requires a callback - once they are done they are pushed onto the event loop for execution.